YoshuaNava/LibSuperpixels/README.md

 To the authors of the SLIC algorithm and its OpenCV wrapper (Achanta, Shaji, et al. And GitHub user PSMM).

 To the authors of the EGBIS algorithm and its OpenCV wrapper (Felzenswalb, Huttenlocher, and Michael Sapienza).

+## TODO:

+Develop an abstract class to encapsulate superpixel segmentations algorithm with it. (in development)

+Improve the performance of the SLIC algorithm, using intrinsics and Intel TBB.